Thursday, October 12, 2017

 Input & Output?

-The controls are superb!!
-This is a relief, as I've played a few similar games, which required pixel-perfect alignment with the ladder before you're allowed to climb it.
-That's always a pain, which I'm happy to say doesn't exist here.
+The controls are superb, with pixel-perfect alignment for climbing the ladders.
 Digging holes and caving in the heads of aliens is easy and so much fun.
-My only quibble is not being able to fall down a hole otherwise, the authenticity for both style and gameplay has been perfectly captured, and I love that.
+My only quibble is not being able to fall down a hole; otherwise, the authenticity for both style and gameplay has been perfectly captured, and I love that.

-Visually, well, it's Space Panic, so everything you expect it to be with a clean-cut design and cutesy sprites.
+Visually, everything is as you expect, with a clean-cut design and cutesy sprites.
 It won't win any awards, and nor should it, but who cares?
-The audio is far better with nice sampled sound effects throughout - that ROAR as a monster climbs out of a hole will scare you to death!!
+The audio is super with sampled sound effects throughout - that ROAR as a monster climbs out of a hole will scare you to death!!
 I just miss the lacking background chiptune.

 Well, you guessed it!
 Yes, it's time for another screenshot, so keep on scrolling...